bcooperstl/advent-of-code-2020/documentation/day18_part2.md

 Wow, this algorithm was very interesting to come up with for how to tokenize and then evaluate the expressions.
 I hope the recursive nature of it is correct.

+I've used a vector so many times, but I've never treated it as a stack before with the back() and pop_back() operations.

 ### Alternate Approaches ###